Origin of fine structure of the giant dipole resonance in sd-shell nuclei: Wavelet Analysis

 where $E_i$ is the excitation energy of channel $i$, $\delta E$ the wavelet scale, and $\Psi$ the wavelet function.
 Here, the complex Morlet wavelet

-with $k_0=5$ is employed, which provides optimum balance between resolution of excitation energy and energy scale.
+with $k_0=5$ is employed, which provides optimum balance between resolution of excitation energy and energy scale for the present application (see, e.g., also Ref.~\cite{usm16}).
 The wavelet decomposition is performed over the whole spectrum with reflective boundary conditions and a region of interest corresponding to the bulk of the GDR strength.
 The squares of the wavelet coefficients, representing a measure of the strength of structures resolved by the wavelets, are displayed in Fig.~\ref{fig:cwt}(b).

-Because of possible contributions to the spectra from spin-$M1$ excitations at lower excitation energies \cite{hey10,mat10}, further analysis is restricted to the highlighted area ($16-24$ MeV).
+Because of possible contributions to the spectra from spin-$M1$ excitations at lower excitation energies \cite{mat15,hey10}, further analysis is restricted to the highlighted area ($16-24$ MeV).
 The projected power spectrum

 where $i_1$ and $i_2$ indicate the boundaries of the region of interest, is shown in the lower left hand panel (c).
 Peaks of strength in this power spectrum are associated with characteristic scales of the structures in the region of the GDR.
 The power spectrum is normalized to the spectral variance in order to facilitate comparison between different nuclei and with theoretical results.
+The analysis of the fluctuations, if represented as a power, characterizes the variance of the series under consideration.
+The Fourier transform preserves the variance of the signal and the CWT does as well (at least approximately) since it is a convolution.
+Thus, a normalization to the variance facilitates a comparison of powers deduced from the various spectra despite the absence of an absolute scale.